 The compensation of our directors who are not employees is reviewed annually by our compensation committee based on recommendations of our compensation committee consultant.
 Our compensation committee's philosophy has been generally to target cash compensation of non-employee directors at approximately the 25th percentile of the comparative data from the peer group of companies we benchmark against for executive compensation purposes and to target annual equity compensation at approximately the 75th percentile of our peer group.
-At our 2017 annual meeting, in connection with the approval of the amendment and restatement of our 2006 equity incentive plan, our stockholders approved a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year).
+At our 2017 annual meeting, in connection with the last approval of our Current Plan, our stockholders approved a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year).

-Our directors who are not employees were paid the following cash compensation for serving on our board of directors in 2022:
+Our directors who are not employees were paid the following cash compensation for serving on our board of directors in 2023: